simontroedsson/Portfolio-Simon-Troedsson/README.md

 ## education :books:

-Here are some courses and education programs I've studied that are most relevant to my current field of work.
+Here are some education programs I've studied that are most relevant to my current field of work.

 | :blue_book:                             | :school:                     | :calendar: |
 | --------------------------------------- | ---------------------------- | ---------- |